andrewmcodes-archive/codefactor_demo/docs/codefactor.md

 ![codefactor_project_page_5](https://dev-to-uploads.s3.amazonaws.com/i/4z3mam2v9268hv5jpgng.jpg)

-From here you can look at information pertaining to your repository and configure settings for the tools CodeFactor will use to check your repo.
+From here you can look at information about your repository and configure settings for the tools CodeFactor will use to check your repo.

 ### README Badge